rgkalden/artificial_eq/README.md

 The emotion categories are: admiration, amusement, anger, annoyance, approval, caring, confusion, curiosity, desire, disappointment, disapproval, disgust, embarrassment, excitement, fear, gratitude, grief, joy, love, nervousness, optimism, pride, realization, relief, remorse, sadness, surprise, and neutral.

-Some of the Flask aspects of this project have been borrowed from a tutorial which can be found [here.](https://towardsdatascience.com/how-to-easily-deploy-machine-learning-models-using-flask-b95af8fe34d4)

-A helpful introduction to Heroku can be found [here.](https://www.codecademy.com/article/deploying-a-flask-app)

 ## 2. Objectives

 This project has the following objectives:

 1. Develop NLP classification model using TensorFlow
 2. Create inference script
-3. Create Web App using Flask
+3. Create Web App using Streamlit
-4. Deploy App on Heroku
-5. BONUS: Create Docker version of App
+4. BONUS: Create Docker version of App

 ## 3. Overview of Project

 ### 3.1 Environment Setup

 Once this repository has been cloned, a virtual environment can be created with the Python package requirements in `requirements.txt`.
-These are also the requirements for the app deployment on Heroku.

->**NOTE:** The `tensorflow` library is quite large and in this case causes deployments on Heroku to fail due to large file sizes.
-Since GPU's are not used either locally or when deployed, the smaller `tensorflow-cpu` library is used instead.

 The notebook `artificial_eq_model.ipynb` was ran on Google Colab, if it is desired to run locally then additional requirements are found in `notebook_requirements.txt`.
 The requirements are split in this way to keep the Heroku deployment size minimal.